NickDorkins/201-reading-notes/class-07.md

 - Functions allow you to group a set of related statements together that represent a single task.

-- Functions can take parameters (information required to do their job) and may return a value.
+- Functions can take parameters, information required to do their job and may return a value.

 - An object is a series of variables and functions that represent something from the world around you.